Wenke-Liu/panoptes/README.md

 # Panoptes: A Multi-Resolution Convolutional Network for Cancer H&E Classification
-This is a re-implementation of the original [Panoptes](https://github.com/rhong3/panoptes-he) in TensorFlow2.
+This is a v2.0 of the original [Panoptes](https://github.com/rhong3/panoptes-he), which adds compatibility for TensorFlow2 and a new contrastive pre-training method aimed at reducing the impact of batch (technical or biological) effects on imaging data.

 <br />